Project Techno-Economic Viability Study- Why Do We Need It

 TECHNICAL ASSESSMENT :

-- Availability of land, connectivity, availability of raw material, labour and utilities should be established; the location of a project should be closer to either the source of raw material or market for the finished product.
-If it is an export oriented product, the location should be closer to sea port/ airport.
+- Availability of land, connectivity, availability of raw material, labor, and utilities should be established; the location of a project should be closer to either the source of raw material or market for the finished product.
+If it is an export-oriented product, the location should be closer to seaport/ airport.